Investing responsibly in real estate with SCPIs

 According to Stéphanie Lacroix, Managing Director of Primonial REIM, the choice of SRI in real estate should provide investors with attractive financial performance over the long term because ESG criteria increase the life and value of real estate assets over time.
 On the contrary, properties that cannot demonstrate ESG performance will be less liquid over time and therefore less valuable.

-*As with any real estate investment, there is a risk of capital loss due to changes in the real estate market and currency exchange rates.
+*There is a risk of capital loss due to changes in the real estate market and currency exchange rates.
 Income is not guaranteed and may go up or down depending on the performance of the fund.
 The value of a real estate asset is not guaranteed and may go up or down depending on market conditions.
 SCPI is a long-term investment with a recommended investment horizon of 10 years.
 Liquidity is limited, the management company does not guarantee the resale of units.
-And as with any investment, past performance is no guarantee of future performance.
+Past performance is no guarantee of future performance.